We are called to proclaim the gospel with our finances. Our attitude to money is key to our discipleship.

 - In the offering in Sunday services in a Gift Aid envelope, if that is appropriate.

-- By standing order: please download a standing order form and be sure to fill in the Gift Aid section if you are eligible, then return it to the church office.
+- Standing order: please download a standing order form and be sure to fill in the Gift Aid section if you are eligible, then return it to the church office.
 You will need to print it in order to sign it.
+This is the best way to give a regular gift - ask your bank to make this a regular payment.

-- Using online banking: use account name Above Bar Church, account number: 00340448, and sort code: 55-81-26.
+- Bank transfer: use account name Above Bar Church, account number: 00340448, and sort code: 55-81-26.
 To Gift Aid with online banking, download a Gift Aid form and return it to the church office.

 Please email email@example.com after starting giving so we can keep you up to date with how your money is being used.
 We would also like to send you a thank you gift to show our appreciation.
 Please let us know if you would prefer not to receive it.

-If you would like to consider setting aside a legacy to Above Bar Church, please speak to the church treasurer.
+If you would like to consider setting aside a legacy to Above Bar Church, please email firstname.lastname@example.org

 Excelling in the grace of giving